 About the different attribution models

-Google Ads offers several attribution models:
+Google Ads currently offers several attribution models:

 Last click: Gives all credit for the conversion to the last-clicked ad and corresponding keyword.